Soft Tennis Racket & Lawn Tennis Racket

 What is the difference between a soft tennis racket and a lawn tennis racket?

 Soft tennis rackets are generally lighter and smaller in size compared to lawn tennis rackets.
-The strings are also strung at lower tension in soft tennis rackets to allow for a softer impact with the ball.
+The strings are also strung at a lower tension in soft tennis rackets to allow for a softer impact with the ball.
 Additionally, soft tennis rackets have a unique Y-shaped frame and are constructed from materials such as carbon fiber, graphite, or aluminum.
 In contrast, lawn tennis rackets are heavier and larger, with higher string tension and a traditional oval or teardrop-shaped frame.
 Lawn tennis rackets are commonly made from materials such as graphite, fiberglass, or wood.

 Can a soft tennis racket be used to play lawn tennis and vice versa?